Meet The MLCA Executive Board of Directors

 After having her own children, Melanie continued to advocate for individual care plans realizing that infant feeding is not “one size fits all”, helping families make realistic expectations and define their own success.

-Melanie has been on the MLCA Board since 2020 and is thrilled to take on the roll of President.
+Melanie has been on the MLCA Board since 2020 and is thrilled to continue on in the roll of President.
 Melanie lives in Dedham, MA with her husband, 2 busy, sports loving boys.

 Lauren McVeigh, RN, IBCLC - Vice President